 One of the widely known passerine birds of the white-eye family, the Japanese white-eye, is a treat to the eyes.
 As the name goes, these passerine birds have a white lining around their eyes.
-This suave-looking bird is as tiny as 10cm in length, and they build their nests not much high above ground level and are even seen on other islands, even though initially these birds were introduced to the island of Oahu in 1992.
+This suave-looking bird is as tiny as 10cm in length, and they build their nests not much above ground level.
+They are even seen on other islands, even though these birds were introduced to the island of Oahu in 1992.

 These birds of Hawaii are also seen in the city parks in and around Hawaii and are also known as ‘mejiro’, which translates to ‘white eye‘ in Japanese.

 The red-whiskered Bulbul is another friendly bird after parakeets, which can be seen as the backyard bird of Hawaii.
 These birds are generally found in pairs and have the sweetest voice any bird can ever possess.
 This passerine bird is native to Asia, and nine endemic subspecies have been recognized so far.
 Such birds are primarily found in Southeast Asia and thrive mainly on seeds and fruits.